jmasarweh/Unifi-Log-Insights/README.md

 - **Disk:** 10 GB free for the database volume (`pgdata`) at minimum

 These are baseline estimates for a small home network.
 Higher log volume or longer retention will require more disk.

-## 📄 License

-Licensed under the [Business Source License 1.1](LICENSE) (BSL 1.1).

-**You may** freely use, modify, and self-host UniFi Log Insight for non-commercial and internal business purposes.

-**You may not** offer the Licensed Work to third parties on a hosted or embedded basis to compete with the Licensor's paid offerings without a commercial license.

-Each version converts to **Apache License 2.0** four years after its release date.

-Exceptions to the BSL terms may be granted on a case-by-case basis — contact the Licensor for inquiries.

 ## 📸 App Screenshots